 - You may not need a CNI.
 Check if you must have a CNI to get married there.

 - Authorities may accept other evidence that you're free to marry.
 Ask if you can use a 'Single Status Certificate' or a 'No Record Result Certificate' instead of a CNI.
-You can get these from your local births, deaths and marriages registry.
+You can get these from your state of territory births, deaths and marriages registry.

 - Some authorities only accept a CNI issued within their country.
 Ask if you must get it from the closest Australian embassy or consulate, or if you can get one in Australia before you go.

 - You may also need to legalise the CNI.
 Ask if you need an apostille or authentication certificate on your CNI.

 The overseas authority may also ask for other evidence or documentation from Australia.
 This could include your birth certificate, divorce certificate, or your deceased partner's death certificate.

 - Ask for a comprehensive list of what else you need.